Website Accessibility Audit: All You Need to Know

 Who Should Perform Audits?

-When it comes to performing a web accessibility audit, you have two main options: in-house accessibility experts and third-party accessibility experts.
+When performing a web accessibility audit, you have two main options: in-house and third-party accessibility experts.
 Each brings unique strengths to the table.

 In-House Accessibility Expert